 The first of these concert films was released in 2003, and the direct-to-video sequel was released in 2004.

-“Blue Collar Comedy Tour: One for the Road,” which is also a direct-to-video release, is the third film in the series, and it was released in 2006.
+“Blue Collar Comedy Tour: One for the Road,” came next in the series.

 “Blue Collar Comedy Tour Rides Again” was filmed at the Temple Hoyne Buell Theatre in Denver, Colorado.

 Each of the four comedians has a solo set, and Foxworthy is up third.

 After Larry the Cable Guy finishes the final solo set, all four come out on stage to discuss the journey, talk with the audience and, of course, share jokes and make each other laugh.

 Jeff Foxworthy Books